All There Is To Know About The Best Testing And QA Methodologies

 What is Quality Assurance?

-Quality assurance is the process of optimizing the development and testing processes, selecting approaches that minimize the number of errors in the end code and help detect bugs quickly.
-QA is a process-oriented field: the goal is not to clean bugs in the products directly, but rather make sure that practices that caused those bugs won’t be repeated.
+Quality assurance (QA) is the process of optimizing development and testing processes, selecting approaches that minimize the number of errors in the end code and help detect bugs quickly.
+QA is a process-oriented field: the goal is not to clean bugs in the products directly but rather to ensure that practices that caused those bugs won’t be repeated.
 The issues are fixed by testers and quality control teams.
+QA testing ensures that the selected approaches lead to early bug detection and optimal software performance.

 The Benefits of Quality Assurance

-In this guide, we will be talking a lot about testing methodologies together with QA.
-While QA and testing constantly cooperate, it’s worth remembering that they are not the same.
+In this guide, we will discuss testing methodologies related to QA.
+While QA and testing constantly cooperate, it’s worth remembering that they are not the same thing.
 QA teams define product requirements, set up deliverables, and automate processes.
-They are not actually launching the product or looking for bugs.
+They do not actually launch the product or look for bugs.

-Testing and quality control, time-wise, follows QA.
-Quality Assurance begins early on in the product, whereas testing is carried out together with the development stage or even later.
+Testing and quality control follow QA time-wise.
+Quality assurance begins early on in the product, whereas testing is carried out together with the development stage or even later.

 Waterfall